TheDanielMoli/node-brainfuck-compiler/README.md

 [npm-url]: https://www.npmjs.com/package/node-brainfuck-compiler

-A CLI Brainfuck compiler in Node.js.
-Brainfuck is an esoteric programming language.
+A CLI Brainfuck to Node.js compiler, written in Node.js.
+Brainfuck is an esoteric programming language (or esolang).
+It's a Turing-complete minimalist language and can be thought as software art or as a joke, depending on how you want to see it.
 Find out more on [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck).

 ## Installation